G-RPL8H870J8

 Introduction

-The emergence of Covid-19 raised considerable concern in Africa (Jessani et al. 2020; Vidal et al. 2020).
+The emergence of Covid-19 raised considerable concern in Africa (Jessani et al., 2020; Vidal et al., 2020).
 Yet, official infection and death figures from the disease have remained relatively lower than in other regions of the world (Table 1), except in Northeast Asia, where morbidity and case fatality are relatively low.
-These data also show that the number of deaths from the virus in Côte d'Ivoire is three times lower than in other African countries, with between 80,000 and 170,000 infections.
+These data also show that the number of deaths from the virus in Côte d’Ivoire is three times lower than in other African countries, with between 80,000 and 170,000 infections.

 Table 1: Distribution of Covid-19 cases in selected regions and countries, including Côte d’Ivoire on 07/09/2022 (source: afro.who.int; who.int/europe; coronavirus-statistics.com).

 It is particularly important to distinguish between public action and the climate issue, which is beyond immediate political control.
-As one of the most vulnerable regions to epidemiological and climatic shocks, Africa is receiving international attention (Lone and Ahmad 2020).
+As one of the most vulnerable regions to epidemiological and climatic shocks, Africa is receiving international attention (Lone & Ahmad, 2020).
 Climatic factors therefore deserve special attention in a pandemic that spreads through multiple factors and ways.
-Meteorological variables such as air temperature, humidity, or solar radiation act differently on coronavirus survival in Africa, compared to other continents (Yuan et al. 2020).
+Meteorological variables such as air temperature, humidity, or solar radiation act differently on coronavirus survival in Africa, compared to other continents (Yuan et al., 2020).
 For example, research in 2020 documented the relationship between meteorological factors (temperature, atmospheric pressure…) and Covid-19 in China.
-On the contrary, Ma et al., (2020) and Kanté et al., (2021) found negative correlations between temperature and Covid-19 in China, as well as in Guinea.
+On the contrary, Ma et al. (2020) and Kanté et al. (2021) found negative correlations between temperature and Covid-19 in China, as well as in Guinea.
 However, the number of studies on the spread of the virus and the influence of climate-related factors is still limited.
 The Covid-19 pandemic has highlighted a kind of paradigm reversal from the case of sub-Saharan Africa, which has a lower fatality rate than most other regions of the world, in contrast to other pandemics (HIV/AIDS, Ebola) in the previous decades.

 This article aims to analyze the climatic, social, demographic, structural and political determinants of this situation.
 It presents the Ivorian case within the cluster of African cases, which are relatively different from one another, but with a degree of convergence – with the exception of South Africa and North African countries – if compared with the countries in Europe, the Americas and part of Asia.